Heer Ranjha: History

 Heer Ranjha has been written by a number of poets.
 The earliest known Punjabi version was composed by Damodar Gulati in the early 17th century during the reign of Akbar.
 According to Radha Kapuria, Gulati penned his version of the tale in 1605.
 He claimed to be its eyewitness, likely as a poetic trope.
 However, the tale itself had been well known in Punjab for centuries and Damodar was not the first one to narrate it.
 His contemporaries Shah Hussain (1538 – 1599) and Bhai Gurdas (1551 – 1636) both have alluded to it in their kafis and vars, respectively.
 The most well-known version is that of Waris Shah, re-narrated in 1766, in which he stated that the story has a deeper meaning, referring to the unrelenting quest that man has towards God.
 Mansaram Munshi produced a version of Heer Ranjha in the form of an illustrated manuscript in 1744.
 Damodar himself dates the events narrated to 1472 CE.

 The earliest known Persian version of Hīr was written between 1575 and 1579 by a Tajik poet Hayat Jan Baqi Kolabi.
 By the time of Waris Shah there were nine versions of Hīr extant in Persian, including among others, that of Mita Chenabi (1698) and Afarin Lahori (1730).
 About twenty renditions of Hīr in Persian are known.
 Earliest versions in Hindi (Braj) were narrated by Hari Das Haria (c.
 1520s–50s), a member of Sikh Panth community, and Gang Bhatt (c.
 1580s–90s), who was associated with the court of Akbar, and wrote a verse samvād in 1565.
-There are over fifty renditions in Punjabi itself, other than that of Damodar and Waris Shah, from Hafiz Barkhurdar Ranjha, Fazal Shah Sayyad and Ahmad Yar.
+There are over fifty renditions in Punjabi itself, other than that of Damodar and Waris Shah, from Hafiz Barkhurdar, Fazal Shah Sayyad and Ahmad Yar.
+In Dasam Granth, attributed to Guru Gobind Singh, Heer Ranjha is written in one of Story in Charitropakhyan.